kbutz/itty-bitty-blog/posts/2026-05-09-a-polling-cache-you-can-swap-for-an-event-stream-later.md

 type: blog
 ---

 There's a particular kind of expensive read in any payments-shaped system.
 A user shows up at checkout, and to make a decision you need the answer to a question whose source of truth is spread across half a dozen tables — outstanding payments, processing payments, verification status, blocklist membership, fraud flags.
 Computing the answer live is correct but slow.
-Caching the answer in memory inside the pod gets you a 2% hit rate because there are a lot of pods and not very many of them see the same user twice in a row.
+Simply caching at query time means you pay the latency cost once still, which in latency sensitive applications can be too much.
+Without a distributed cache, caching at query time also means low hit rate - the user needs to hit the exact same pod twice.
+In my experience, the built in MySQL cache is not effective for this problem, either.

 The fix that worked for me, three times in a row now in the same service, is a database-backed cache shared across all pods, kept fresh by a worker that polls a change source.
-Cache hit rate went from 2% to 95%+.
 Latency on the hot path went from 100–500ms to under 10ms.
-Staleness, in the worst case, sat around 5 seconds.

-When I wrote the first one I thought I was inventing something.
-I wasn't — it's the **transactional outbox** pattern wearing a hat.
-But the version I keep building has a property I haven't seen written down explicitly: the consumer doesn't care where its change events come from.
+This is essentially the **transactional outbox** pattern, but not exactly.
+The version I keep building has a property I haven't seen written down explicitly: the consumer doesn't care where its change events come from.
 It can poll the source table directly, tail an outbox, or — eventually — subscribe to a Kafka topic, and the rest of the system doesn't change.
 That swap-ability turns out to be the whole point.

 ## The pieces